getty-zig/getty.so/pages/guide/serializers.md

 {% label Shell session %}
 {% highlight console %}
 $ zig build run
-[...] error: use of undefined value here causes undefined behavior return try serializeBool(s.context, value);
-             ^
+[...] error: serializeBool is not implemented by type: main.Serializer
 {% endhighlight %}
 {% endlabel %}

 A compile error!

 What happened was that Getty saw we were trying to serialize a `bool` value and so it called the `serializeBool` method of the interface value we passed in.
-That method then tried to call the `serializeBool` parameter of the `getty.Serializer` interface.
-However, since we set all of the required methods to `undefined` in our call to `getty.Serializer`, the compiler kindly reminded us about the dangers of using undefined values.
+That method then looked at the `serializeBool` field in the `impls` parameter of the `getty.Serializer` interface.
+However, since we didn't provide a value for that field, the compiler reminded us that we forgot to implement it.

 To fix this, all we have to do is provide a method implementation for `serializeBool`.